Story time – The blue-haired one’s majic cure

 Then a sweet voice sang out above the rest.
 “If you don’t wish to see your wings fall off at the time of the next frost,” said the Queene’s blue-haired assistant, “You must solve this riddle: What funny-looking food mysteriously pops up in a forest glade over night?
 It’s not a veggie.
 It’s so much more!”

 The crowd was stunned into silence.
-The Faerie Queene drooped under the prospect of another winter coming, without a cure in sight.
+Without a cure in sight, the Faerie Queene drooped in disappointment.

-I know, I know,” said the Veggie Queen Jill Nussinow, author of Vegetables Get the Royal Treatment.
-“The answer is the blue oyster mushroom.
+I know, I know,” said the Veggie Elf Jill Nussinow, author of Vegetables Get the Royal Treatment.
+“The answer is blue oyster mushrooms.
 Because they are fungi, not vegetables, mushrooms contain compounds found in no other foods.”

 As it turns out, the peculiar blue oyster mushrooms are nature’s answer to prescription cholesterol medications, such as Lovastatin.